 Opening and saving files

-.gso files (database files) as you like.
-To create a new
+as many .gso files (database files) as you like.
+To create a

 To save a file, select the File|Save menu item.
 To save a

 file under some other (new) name , select the File|Save

 as... menu item.